Watchmen (2024 film): Chapter II

-In prison, Kovacs is treated by psychiatrist Malcolm Long, to whom he reveals his dark, disturbing past and how it shaped him into Rorschach; his abusive childhood, the shattering of his formerly ironclad religious faith, and his witnessing of a young woman's murder, for which no one intervened or even seemed to care.
+In prison, Kovacs is treated by psychiatrist Malcolm Long, to whom he reveals his past and how it shaped him into Rorschach; his abusive childhood, the shattering of his formerly ironclad religious faith, learning of a young woman's murder, for which no one intervened or even seemed to care, and the murder of a little girl, who's corpse he discovered was cooked and fed to dogs.
 Kovacs is also threatened by other inmates, including Big Figure, a crime boss he and Nite Owl apprehended in the past.
-Meanwhile, Dreiberg begins believing Rorschach's theory after being haunted by nightmares of what is yet to come, for which he decides to don the mantle of Nite Owl again, with Juspeczyk joining him as Silk Spectre, eventually drawing public attention after risking their lives to save people trapped in a burning building.
+Meanwhile, Dreiberg begins believing Rorschach's theory and decides to don the mantle of Nite Owl again, with Juspeczyk joining him as Silk Spectre, eventually drawing public attention after risking their lives to save people trapped in a burning building.

 After one last visit from Hollis Mason (the original Nite Owl) and evading the police, Dreiberg and Juspeczyk storm the prison to free Kovacs, just as Big Figure orchestrates a riot in an attempt to kill him.
 Kovacs escapes, reassumes his identity as Rorschach, and murders Big Figure before joining them.
-Juspeczyk is then abducted by Doctor Manhattan and teleported to his palace Mars, where he debates human nature with her.
-Manhattan also reveals that he knows of Juspeczyk's relationship with Dreiberg and asks her why he thinks her world is worth saving.
-Juspeczyk, devasted by his unfazed reaction to Earth's potential devastation, elaborates on the reasons why Dan is a more receptive lover to Manhattan's shock.
-She gets him to admit that without her to validate his fading humanity, he no longer cares about the fate of the world and instead wishes to create his own paradise on Mars.
+Juspeczyk is then abducted by Doctor Manhattan and teleported to his palace on Mars.
+Manhattan reveals that he knows of Juspeczyk's relationship with Dreiberg and asks her why he thinks her world is worth saving.
+Juspeczyk, furious by his unfazed reaction to Earth's potential devastation, elaborates on the reasons why Dan is a more receptive lover.
+She gets Manhattan to admit that without her to validate his fading humanity, he no longer cares about the fate of the world and instead wishes to create his own paradise on Mars.

-Juspeczyk tries to convince him that Earth is far too important for him to hinge it on a relationship, but Manhattan instead questions why she is so afraid.
-Juspeczyk recollects her childhood memory of her father always yelling at her, because she was the daughter of her mother's ex-boyfriend, who she always believed to be Blake, the Comedian.
-As she gives up trying to persuade Manhattan, she realizes, through her memories, that Blake was indeed her father.
+Juspeczyk later recollects a childhood memory of her stepfather always upset at her, because she was the daughter of her mother's ex-boyfriend, who she always believed to be Hooded Justice.
+However, she soon realizes that Eddie Blake (The Comedian) was actually her biological father.
 Devastated and shattered by this revelation, she breaks down and destroys Manhattan's palace.
-However, the doctor suddenly experiences a change of heart, commenting how despite the odds, every human that is born was born for a reason.
-He tells Juspeczyk that he will help her.
+However, the doctor experiences a change of heart after he witnesses her grief.
+He tells Juspeczyk that he will help her, having come to see the unlikely circumstances of her birth given her parents' relationship as miraculous, along with any life on Earth in the face of the volatile nature of the universe.